 5. Meatball Marinara

-When you want easy comfort food, the Meatball Marinara is the way to go.
+When you want easy comfort food, a classic sandwich to order at Subway is the Meatball Marinara.
 First, it’s more affordable than other comfort-fast-food options.
 It’s tasty, fills you up, and is a close enough approximation of home-cooked goodness that you can call it self-care without feeling too ridiculous.
 But this is not a lunch on-the-go option.
 It’s a knife-and-fork, open-faced sandwich.

 6. Steak and Cheese